 Maintaining your home’s furnace or heating system is extremely important.
 When it comes to ensuring that your heating unit is in great condition and able to keep your Denver Metro home warm throughout the winter months, there’s nothing more important than making sure it receives regular maintenance.
 Our professionals recommend that you have a heating tune-up performed at least once a year to prevent unexpected breakdowns, ensure great performance, and keep your energy costs low.

 Your furnace is made up of many smaller mechanical parts.
-When any of these experience wear-and-tear, it can cause major issues with your heater’s performance.
+When any of these experiences wear and tear, it can cause major issues with your heater’s performance.
 You should have your belts and bearings, fan motors, and heating elements checked during an annual heating inspection.

 - Hot Surface Ignition, or